junyuan-chen/ReadStatTables.jl/docs/src/man/metadata.md

 copy(m)
 ```

-However, it can not be modified directly via `setindex!`:
+However, it cannot be modified directly via `setindex!`:

 ```@repl meta
 m["label"] = "A new label"